Top 20 Dog Food Brands

 1st Choice Logo

-1st Choice is owned by a Canadian family-owned company of the same name and used to be called PLB International.
-Production of these dog foods was launched in 1990.
-Formulas are adapted for different needs: among them, there are options for animals with allergies, overweight, problematic hair, and a tendency to various diseases.
-Prescriptions definitely don’t include:
+1st Choice is owned by a family-owned Canadian company of the same name, formerly called PLB International.
+The production of these dog foods was started in 1990.
+Formulas are adapted to different needs: among them, there are options for animals with allergies, overweight, problematic hair, and susceptibility to various diseases.
+The formulas are necessarily free of the following:

 • soy;